LeaderPortfolio

 Rise to Success

-Larrea's career began in 1978 when he founded Grupo Impresa, a printing and publishing company, where he served as Chairman and CEO until its sale in 1989.
-In 1981, he joined Grupo México, a company established by his father.
-Over the years, Larrea held various executive positions, culminating in his appointment as Chairman, President, and CEO in 1994.
-Under his leadership, Grupo México expanded its operations beyond mining, venturing into the transportation sector.
+Larrea's career began in 1978 when he founded Grupo Impresa, a printing and publishing company, where he served as Chairman and CEO until 1989.
+In 1981, he joined Grupo México, which was established by his father.
+He became Chairman, President, and CEO of Grupo México in 1994.
+Under his leadership, Grupo México expanded its operations beyond mining to venture into the transportation sector.
 In 1997, Larrea became Chairman and CEO of Grupo Ferroviario Mexicano, overseeing the largest railroad network in Mexico.
-He has also served as Chairman of the Board of Southern Copper Corporation since December 1999.

 Key Business Strategies